 All neck pain following trauma should be treated as serious until the injury has been assessed by a medical professional.
 If one of the neck vertebrae has been fractured, the prognosis is best if it is one of the lower vertebrae that has been affected.

 When the cervical fracture is in one of the vertebrae at the top of the spine, the prognosis is generally much worse.
 If the spinal cord has been damaged, the injured person will not be able to move their limbs and may be unconscious and have breathing difficulties.

 Because of the possibility of serious consequences, it is essential that the patient is not moved until fully qualified medical professionals can treat them.

 Initially, when a broken neck is suspected, specialised medical personnel will immobilise the neck in order to protect the spinal cord from further damage.
 Treatment will depend upon which vertebra has been fractured and the type of damage that has been sustained.
-For a minor compression fracture the patient will need to wear a neck brace for six to eight weeks.
+For a minor compression fracture, the patient will need to wear a neck brace for six to eight weeks.
 A more complex fracture may require traction, neck immobilisation or surgery.
-The patient is likely to be immobilised for a period of eight to twelve weeks.
+The patient is likely to be immobilised for a period of eight to 12 weeks.
 If surgery is necessary, the broken fractures of the vertebrae will be screwed together.
 The patient may also have to wear a neck plaster cast.

 Once the neck has healed, the patient may wear a neck support for warmth and protection and to alleviate neck pain.
 They may also need a course of physiotherapy.

-Our specialist team are on hand to provide further information or answer your questions and queries on neck injuries.
+Our specialist team is on hand to provide further information or answer your questions and queries on neck injuries.
 Getting in touch is simple, either call us on 0845 006 40 40, email us, chat to us online using our Live Chat function or fill in our contact form and we will get back to you.